You’re only four ingredients and less than 25 minutes away from this easy, creamy recipe for Cacio e Pepe Pasta.

 What the forms say: W-2, 1099, IT-201, W-9, 1040.

 What I read: KFC, BLT, M&Ms, CPK, PB&J.

-Here’s my first attempt: noodles, butter, cheese and pepper.
-Cacio e Pepe is my budget-friendly, big-flavored favorite that’s not so great for the skinny jeans but unbeatable for the wallet.
+This recipe is my go-to budget-friendly, big-flavored favorite that’s not so great for the skinny jeans but unbeatable for the wallet.
 My sister first introduced me to this dish during dinner at my favorite Italian restaurant in Chicago, Davanti Enoteca.
 One taste, and I, nor my food budget, have ever looked back.

 Tune in to the video below to see me whip up this quick and cost-conscious favorite!

 Craving more?
 Subscribe to Just a Taste to get new recipes, meal plans and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Twitter, Pinterest and Instagram for all of the latest updates.

 - 1 pound dried spaghetti

 - 1 1/2 cups grated Parmesan or Pecorino Romano cheese